-Arriving at the park we find a large building which no doubt serves as park headquarters during the busy summer season but without a soul in sight except the solitary chicken who clearly though she was in charge, we were left looking at the notice board out front to try and work out where the CSC camping area was.
+Arriving at the park, we find a large building which no doubt serves as park headquarters during the busy summer season.
+Without a soul in sight except the solitary chicken who clearly thought she was in charge, we were left looking at the notice board out front to try and work out where the CSC camping area was.

-Of course there is never cell phone signal when you want it and the map on the building doesn’t show where the camping area actually is.
+Of course, there is never a cell-phone signal when you want it, and the map on the building doesn’t show where the camping area actually is.

 So we wandered down the roadway towards the bush and found three gates two of which stated no entry and this one with the stop sign which also carried the smaller sign that states that the road is closed from this point due to wet ground conditions making the road unsafe for vehicles.